Quantum pumping induced by disorder in one dimension: The 1D topological phase

 When terms violating the above symmetry are added to Eq.(\ref{eq1}), the topological phase will be broken, such as terms in the channels of $\sigma_0, \sigma_y$ with $\sigma_o$ the $2\times 2$ unit matrix and $\sigma_y$ the Pauli matrix.
 Since the on-site disorder with $\sigma_0 -$ channel usually exists in real system, the 1D topological phase is fragile.
 Next we add the on-site disorder, which writes as,

 with $U_i$ uniformly distributed in $(-\frac{U_0}{2},\frac{U_0}{2})$.
-As shown in Fig.\ref{fig1}, in the topological phase of Eq.(\ref{eq1}), once the on-site disorder is added, the two degenerate zero modes on an open chain will be gapped, implying the topological property is broken.
+As shown in Fig.\ref{fig1} (a) and (c), in the topological phase of Eq.(\ref{eq1}), once the on-site disorder is added, the two degenerate zero modes on an open chain will be gapped, implying the topological property is broken.
 Also the Berry phase without symmetry protecting can take arbitrary values.
-To make a comparison, we calculate the case with $\sigma_z -$ channel disorder, which is shown in Fig.\ref{fig1}.
+To make a comparison, we calculate the case with $\sigma_z -$ channel disorder, which is shown in Fig.\ref{fig1} (b) and (d).
 This kind of disorder preserves the symmetry of the clean system.
-The results show that to very large strength of disorder, the zero modes persist and the Berry phase $\gamma $ mod $2\pi $ is quantized to $\pi$.
-The above results show that the 1D topological phase only is robust when the protecting symmetry exists.
+The results show that to very large strength of the disorder, the zero modes persist and the Berry phase $\gamma $ mod $2\pi $ is quantized to $\pi$.
+The above results show that the 1D topological phase only is robust when the protecting symmetry is preserved.

-To further understand the above result, we present a special case when $B=A=1$ and $M=-2B$.
+To further understand the above result, we present a special case when $B=1$ and $M=-2B$.
 Under this set of parameters, the bands are flat with the eigenvalues $-2$ and $2$.
-The hoppings of the electrons on the chain are schematically shown in Fig.\ref{fig2}.
+The hoppings of the electrons on the chain are schematically shown in Fig.\ref{fig2} (a).
 It is found that in the presence of imaginary hopping the path along one direction (determined by the sign of the imaginary hopping) is energetically favored.
 Thus for the special case, an electron hopping along a close loop between two adjacent sites is an eigenstate of the system.
 Since the electron is localized between the two adjacent sites, its Hamiltonian is expressed as: